eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     For the logs to function properly, the ``-DLOG_INFO=ON`` compilation flag is required.

-By default, the logs will be printed in the standard output.
+The |ddsrouter| prints the logs by default (warnings and errors in the standard error and infos in the standard output).
+The |ddsrouter|, however, can also publish the logs in a DDS topic.
 To publish the logs, under the tag ``publish``, set ``enable: true`` and set a ``domain`` and a ``topic-name``.
 The type of the logs published is defined as follows: